Samhitha-Kandala15/AdventureWorks/README.md

 ## Problem Statement
-The management team tracks KPIs (sales, revenue, profit, returns), compares regional performance, analyzes product-level trends, and identifies high-value customers.
+The management team tracks KPIs (sales, revenue, profit, returns), compares regional performance, analyses product-level trends, and identifies high-value customers.

 The Objective is to:
 - Connect and transform the raw data
 - Build a relational data model
 - Create calculated columns and measures with DAX
-- Design an interactive dashboard to visualize the data
+- Design an interactive dashboard to visualise the data

 # Snapshot of Dashboard